-Yesterday’s Close: March corn futures finished the day up 1 ½ cents, trading in a range of 3 ¼ on the day.
-Funds were estimated buyers of 5,500 contracts.
+Yesterday’s Close: May futures finished up 2 ½ cents on the day, trading in a range of 4 cents.
+Funds were estimated buyers of 15,500 contracts.

-Yesterday’s Close: March soybeans finished the session up 7 cents, trading in a range of 9 ¼ cents.
-Funds were estimated buyers of 9,000 contracts on the day.
+Yesterday’s Close: May soybeans finished down 2 cents, trading in a range of 13 ¾ cents on the day.
+Funds were estimated to have been neutral on the buys and sells.

 Futures trading involves substantial risk of loss and may not be suitable for all investors.
 Trading advice is based on information taken from trade and statistical services and other sources Blue Line Futures, LLC believes are reliable.
 We do not guarantee that such information is accurate or complete and it should not be relied upon as such.
 Trading advice reflects our good faith judgment at a specific time and is subject to change without notice.
 There is no guarantee that the advice we give will result in profitable trades.
 All trading decisions will be made by the account holder.
 Past performance is not necessarily indicative of future results.